An Introduction to CGM

 - fingerstick checks involve piercing the skin of the fingertip or toe each time you check blood glucose

-- CGM involves inserting a fine electrode under the skin for several days
+- CGM involves inserting a very small wire under the skin for several days

-- fingerstick readings measure glucose in a drop of blood
+- fingerstick readings measure glucose in a drop of blood.
+Therefore the resulting number is called "blood glucose" (BG).

 - fingerstick glucose monitoring is like a snapshot: it captures a moment in time